Nettas/volterra-eks-vk8s-guide/README.rst

 2.3.
 Create public load balancer
 ******************************

 We will use Volterra HTTP Load Balancer as a Reverse Proxy to route traffic to resources located on Volterra vk8s and EKS based on the URI prefix.
-Let's follow the steps below to create load balancer for our app, an origin pool for frontend, and add routes for the load balancer - backend and nearest-store-backend.
+Let's follow the steps below to create load balancer for our app, an origin pool for frontend, and add routes for the load balancer - backend and Find-a-Store service.

 `a)` In the **Application** tab, navigate to **Load Balancers** and then select **HTTP Load Balancers** in the options.
 Then click **Add HTTP Load Balancer** to open the load balancer creation form.

 .. figure:: _figures/httplb_1.png

-`b)`` First, enter the load balancer name.
+`b)` First, enter the load balancer name.
 Then provide a domain name for our workload: a domain can be delegated to Volterra, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
-Let’s use **buytime.demo.f5lab** for this flow.
+Let’s use **buytime.demo.f5guide** for this flow.
 Finally, move on to creating an origin pool that will be used for this load balancer by clicking **Configure**.

 .. figure:: _figures/httplb_2.png

-`c)`` The origin pools are a mechanism to configure a set of endpoints grouped together into a resource pool that is used in the load balancer configuration.
+`c)` The origin pools are a mechanism to configure a set of endpoints grouped together into a resource pool that is used in the load balancer configuration.

 Let's create a new Origin Pool, which will be used in our load balancer by clicking **Add item**.